 ILT Learning and Teaching Strategic Plan 2015-2017

 The plan aims to map the strands of activity carried out by ILT against the core institutional objectives of the Institute.
 It is colour-coded to indicate alignment to the University of Northampton institutional strategy: Transforming lives, inspiring change.
 The contents of each cell show the activities, projects and initiatives being deployed under each strand to meet our objectives.
-To find out more about how each of the objectives above will be met, please download a copy of the Learning and Teaching plan, shown in the table below.
+To find out more about how each of the objectives above will be met, please download a copy of the Learning and Teaching Operational Plan 2017.